kbennett2000/rc-lap-timer/raspberryPiSetup.md

 sudo systemctl start mysql hostapd dnsmasq rc-lap-timer nginx
 ```

-## 9. Testing
+## 10. Testing
 1. Power cycle the Raspberry Pi
 2. Look for the "rc-lap-timer" WiFi network on your mobile device
 3. Connect using password: "rclaptimer"
-4. Open a web browser and navigate to: `http://rc-lap-timer`
+4. Open a web browser and navigate to: `https://rc-lap-timer`
+5. Accept the self-signed certificate warning in your browser

-## 10. Maintenance & Troubleshooting
+## 11. Maintenance & Troubleshooting

 ### Database Backup
 ```bash